JapnoorHere/BetterUi/README.md

 1. Make sure your project is in Material 3
-2. Make sure your material dependency is added in grale (module :app)- >
+2. Make sure your material dependency is added in gradle (module :app)- >

 dependencies{